-HEREKEKE as a 501(c)3 dedicated to contributing to the cultural development of the local community and the stewardship of the land through Artist Residency, Visiting Artist and Local Outreach Programs.
+HEREKEKE as a nonprofit 501(c)3 dedicated to contributing to the cultural development of the community and the stewardship of the land through Artist Residency, Visiting Artist and Local Outreach Programs.

 HEREKEKE is located on a private ranch in the remote community of Lama, 20 miles north of Taos, New Mexico.
 Artists enjoy varied dramatic landscapes of open pastures, forests, semi-arid areas, abundant wildlife, and expansive views of mountains and the Rio Grande River Valley.
 At 8,200 feet in elevation, the ranch borders Carson National Forest and is in the Sangre de Cristo Mountains, the southern reaches of the Rocky Mountains.

 The Artist Residency Program provides dedicated time and space for creative professionals at all stages of their career.